-Enrollment increased slightly from fiscal year 2021 to 2022.
-An increase in revenue from 2021 to 2022 can be attributed to incremental increases in tuition, property tax revenues, state appropriations, and the sale of a cell tower lease.
+Enrollment increased slightly from fiscal year 2022 to 2023.
+An increase in revenue from 2022 to 2023 can be attributed to incremental increases in tuition, property tax revenues, pell grant revenue and state appropriations.

 Operating Revenue

 For the College as a whole, operating revenue includes all transactions that result in the sales and/or receipts from goods and services such as tuition, fees, and other auxiliary operations.
 In addition, certain federal, state, and private grants are considered operating if they are not for capital purposes and are considered a contract for services.